Easy Classic Vegan Stuffing Recipe

 Sautéing Options: To keep the recipe oil-free, you can sauté the veggies in a few tablespoons of vegetable broth but for a more traditional stuffing flavour, you can use 1-2 tbsp of vegan butter.
 I’d suggest butter if you don’t mind using it!

-After 7-8 minutes, stir in the fresh or dried herbs and cook for 4-5 more minutes, adding a little stock as needed if the pan is drying out or the mixture is starts to burn.
+After 7-8 minutes, add the he fresh or dried herbs to the vegetable mixture and cook for 4-5 more minutes, adding a little stock as needed if the pan is drying out or the mixture is starts to burn.

 Be sure to scrape any browned bits off the bottom pan when you add more stock – they’re full of flavour!